DecisionVis/deltamoea/doc/technotes/archive.md

 ## Archive Overflow

-If the problem structure results in a large number of Pareto ranks, UDMOEA will collect the most inferior individuals in the last rank.
+If the problem structure results in a large number of Pareto ranks, δMOEA will collect the most inferior individuals in the last rank.
 Therefore there will be no guarantee that the last rank is nondominated with respect to itself, unlike the other ranks.
-If the last rank fills up, UDMOEA will, as a last resort, issue a warning and begin arbitrarily discarding individuals from the last rank.
-This means that with the default parameterization, in the worst possible case, UDMOEA will begin discarding individuals after 10,099 have been inserted in the Archive.
+If the last rank fills up, δMOEA will, as a last resort, issue a warning and begin arbitrarily discarding individuals from the last rank.
+This means that with the default parameterization, in the worst possible case, δMOEA will begin discarding individuals after 10,099 have been inserted in the Archive.

 The worst possible case mentioned above is not entirely